 As flexible working patterns arise, more companies should be open to the opportunity of agile working.
 This gives your employees the flexibility in when, where and how you work, to suit their needs and have a more structured work/life balance to increase employee wellbeing.
 An agile workplace empowers your team to take ownership of projects, manage their own time, and work according to their strengths.
 A report by academics at Cardiff and Southampton universities suggested the majority of people working from home are as productive, if not more.

 Encouraging your employees to take time off will ultimately increase your whole workforce productivity.
 If your people are spending hours on end working and not giving themselves a break, their capacity to focus and quality of work will be affected.
+This is not a productive work style for your business.

 4. Hire People, Not CV’s